DataObjects-NET/dataobjects-net/Extensions/Xtensive.Orm.Reprocessing/NugetContent/ReadMe.md

 This API allows to have configurations in various forms including JSON and XML formats.
 Loading of such files may differ depending on .NET version, check Microsoft manuals for instructions.

-Allowed Json and Xml configuration definition look like below
+Allowed JSON and XML configuration definition look like below

 ```xml
 <configuration>